 When in Fiji – a paradise of nearly 330 islands and more than 500 islets, with clear blue waters and lush mountains – you’ll be able to unwind and free yourself of everything but tranquility.

 It begins, after a welcoming bula greeting and soft voices singing over gently strummed guitars followed by lulling silence.
 Fiji is quiet.
 People speak softly because it’s polite not to interfere with the low-key sounds of sea breeze and bird song.

 Then, there’s the pace.
 “Island time” is a real thing in a country where everyone has time for everyone.
 Don’t expect things to go fast.
 And, most of all, there’s the culture that feels rich, deep and close to its timeless roots.

 Start planning your trip to Fiji with the guide below.

 Always warm, Fiji’s Southern Hemisphere setting means it’s “summer” during the Northern Hemisphere’s “winter,” and vice versa.
 Peak season for travelers is June to September, plus December and January (particularly popular for Australian and New Zealand families during school breaks).

 Rainy season – from November to April – can still be an excellent time to visit, depending on where you go.
-In the Nadi area of the main island of Vitu Levu and the Yasawa Islands just west, rains typically come and go quickly, leaving long spells of sun.
-Meanwhile, the capital Suva – and the east end of Vitu Levu – is much wetter in rainy season (as are northern and eastern islands, including destinations like Savusavu).
+In the Nadi area of the main island of Viti Levu and the Yasawa Islands just west, rains typically come and go quickly, leaving long spells of sun.
+Meanwhile, the capital Suva – and the east end of Viti Levu – is much wetter in rainy season (as are northern and eastern islands, including destinations like Savusavu).

 Diving conditions are best anywhere from May through September.